ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 > > This makes sure that every thread has their own private copy of j to be used for the inner for loop.
 > {: .solution}
 {: .challenge}

+This leads to a very important idea, the concept of reentrant functions.
+You need to be aware when writing multi-threaded programs whether functions you are using are reentrant or not.
+A classic example where this happens is when generating random numbers.
+These functions maintain state between calls to them.
+If they aren't written to be reentrant, then that internal state can get mixed up by multiple threads calling them at the same time.

 > ## Time/threads?
 > What happens to the run time as you change the number of threads available?